About Stephanie Nakasian

 Tributes& Education: Stephanie’s original concert revues and composer and singer tributes have been favorites with concert audiences, schools and universities.
 Her “Great Ladies” revue tracing the development of jazz singing has also been offered as an academic course at the College of William and Mary in Williamsburg, Virginia and at the University of Virginia, Charlottesville, where Stephanie is currently on faculty as a vocal instructor and coaches students on jazz phrasing, listening, improvisation and repertoire preparation for performance.
 She has directed and coached numerous vocal jazz ensembles and is a regular workshop presenter at schools and conferences each year.

-Author of "You Already Know How to Sing" and the vocal jazz book “It’s Not on the Page!
+Author of "Breathing Room: Stories of Personal Transformation From Voice Lessons,' "You Already Know How to Sing" and the vocal jazz book “It’s Not on the Page!
 How to Integrate Jazz and Jazz Rhythm into Choral and Solo Repertoire” Stephanie’s methods have been presented in educational settings and at national music education conferences across the U.S., including MENC, IAJE and MTNA.
 She also adjudicated at the McKnight Fellowship Competition in Minneapolis in 2005.

 Performances: Stephanie has appeared on TV and radio in the U.S., Europe, Japan and the Caribbean.
 National Public Radio featured her on a one-hour concert on “Jazz Set” hosted by Branford Marsalis.
 Her many festival appearances include the Northsea Jazz Festival (Holland), the Kool Jazz Festival (NYC), S.C.
 Jazz Festival, N.C.
 Jazz Festival, Main Street (Columbia, SC) Jazz Festival, the Big Gig (Richmond, VA), the Bethlehem Musikfest (PA), numerous appearances at the Delaware Water Gap Jazz Festival (PA) and a Public Television special featuring duets with trumpet legend Clark Terry.
 She was featured on tributes to June Christy with the Pete Rugolo Orchestra at the West Coast Jazz Festival in Newport Beach, CA, and at the Beverly Hills Hotel, and also with the Columbus Jazz Orchestra (OH) and Kansas City Jazz Orchestra, the Fargo Arts Group (ND), and at the NJ Jazz Festival.
 Since then, appearances include the Kennedy Center Jazz Club (DC), The Jazz Standard (NYC), Pensacola Jazz Festival, three cruises including James Moody’s 80th Birthday Cruise, Great Waters Festival (NH), Gulf Coast Festival (Panama City, FL), a week’s stint at Joe Segal’s Jazz Showcase in Chicago, and the Telluride Jazz Celebration.
 She also headlined with her daughter Veronica Swift at the Women in Jazz Festival at Lincoln Center in NYC.
 Stephanie has performed at the San Joze Jazz Festival and can be enjoyed regularly in New York City at clubs such as the Blue Note, Jazz Standard and Kitano.
 Concert appearances as a featured performer include performances with Urbie Green, Pat Metheny, Bobby McFerrin, Milt Hinton, Clark Terry, J.R.
 Monterose, Joe Temperly, Scott Hamilton, Harry Allen, Sheila Jordan, Bob Dorough, Valery Ponomarev and (with Jon Hendricks) Red Mitchell, Hank Jones, Philly Joe Jones, Roy Haynes, and Annie Ross to name a few.